RichardLitt/birdinginvermont.com/src/nfc-species/sosa.md

 Clarfield has also heard Solitary described as "tinnier" or "hollower".
 (Clarfield, personal communications)

+Dunne (2006) notes:

+> Most often heard call is a high, sharp, clear, whistled "Pee-Peet" or "Pit-Weet" (sometimes trebled) that recalls Spotted Sandpiper but is louder, sharper, and more assertive.

 ### Call Description

 The _pwee-pwee-pwee_ call is identified as an NFC call by Pieplow (2017).
 Note that this information has a sample size of 2.
 Call assessments eyeballed from Pieplow (2017).